cdktf/cdktf-provider-google/docs/computeInterconnectAttachment.typescript.md

 - *Type:* string

-Indicates the user-supplied encryption option of this interconnect attachment:.
+Indicates the user-supplied encryption option of this interconnect attachment.
+Can only be specified at attachment creation for PARTNER or DEDICATED attachments.

-NONE is the default value, which means that the attachment carries unencrypted traffic.
-VMs can send traffic to, or receive traffic from, this type of attachment.
+NONE - This is the default value, which means that the VLAN attachment carries unencrypted traffic.
+VMs are able to send traffic to, or receive traffic from, such a VLAN attachment.

-IPSEC indicates that the attachment carries only traffic encrypted by an IPsec device such as an HA VPN gateway.
-VMs cannot directly send traffic to, or receive traffic from, such an attachment.
-To use IPsec-encrypted Cloud Interconnect create the attachment using this option.
+IPSEC - The VLAN attachment carries only encrypted traffic that is encrypted by an IPsec device, such as an HA VPN gateway or third-party IPsec VPN.
+VMs cannot directly send traffic to, or receive traffic from, such a VLAN attachment.
+To use HA VPN over Cloud Interconnect, the VLAN attachment must be created with this option.

-Not currently available publicly.
 Default value: "NONE" Possible values: ["NONE", "IPSEC"]

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/r/compute_interconnect_attachment#encryption ComputeInterconnectAttachment#encryption}